aashumallik/Data-Distribution-on-a-Blockchain/README.md

 https://github.com/ashumallik/Data-Distribution-in-a-Blockchain/blob/master/NeuralNet.py

-Our Neural Netwwork is built on top of the auto-encoder architecture which works flawlessly to identify pattern recognition and also to build a dictionary for lossless compression of data.
+Our Neural Netwwork is built on top of the auto-encoder architecture which works flawlessly to identify patterns in user given datase.
+We also use the Neural Net to build a dictionary for lossless compression of data using the Huffman Compression Algorithm.

 # Hash (Encryption)